Focal Modulation Networks: Experiment

+ViTs~\cite{dosovitskiy2020image} is undoubtedly the seminal work that applies Self-Attention for visual modeling.
+Here, we trace back to the origin and study whether our Focal Modulation can fit the monolithic architectures like ViTs.
+We replace all SA modules in ViTs with focal modulation to construct monolithic FocalNet-T/S/B. We use patch size 16 and three focal levels with kernel sizes 3,5 and 7, so that the effective receptive field is close to the global SA in ViT.

+As shown in Table~\ref{tab:isotropic}, FocalNets consistently outperform ViTs, with similar FLOPs and speed.
+Besides the quantitative comparisons, we also show the modulation maps and attention maps for FocalNet-B/16 and ViT-B/16 in Fig.~\ref{fig:modulation_attention_maps}.
+FocalNets clearly demonstrate the stronger interpretability than ViTs.

 In Sec.~\ref{Sec:RelatedWork}, we briefly discuss several concurrent works to ours.
-Among them, ConvNeXts~\cite{liu2022convnet} achieves new SoTA on some challenging vision tasks.
+Among them, ConvNeXts~\cite{liu2022convnet} achieved new SoTA on some challenging vision tasks.
 Here, we quantitatively compare FocalNets with ConvNeXts by summarizing the results on a series of vision tasks in Table~\ref{tab:compare_to_convnext}.
-FocalNets outperform ConvNeXt in most cases across the board.
-These numbers should be compared with cautions since they may use different model architectures and training settings.
+FocalNets outperform ConvNeXts in most cases across the board.
+Our FocalNets use depth-wise convolution as in ConvNeXt for contextualization but also use modulation to inject the contexts to each individual tokens, which makes a significant difference.